-- 2.2 The designated safeguarding lead will: - Liaise with the headteacher to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations - As required, liaise with the "case manager" and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member. - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise for all staff. - Cooperate with Children's Social Care for enquiries under section 47 of the Children Act 1989. - Attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - Liaise with other agencies working with the child, share information as appropriate and contribute to assessments.
+- 2.2 The designated safeguarding lead will: - Liaise with the headteacher to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations - As required, liaise with the "case manager" and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member. - Liaise with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise for all staff. - Cooperate with Children's Social Care for enquiries under section 47 of the Children Act 1989. - Attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - Liaise with other agencies working with the child, share information as appropriate and contribute to assessments.